Berra — Cliff Face

 No answer from Berra, who is just surging upward – faster on the slope than she was on the flat, by dint of running half on the walls.
 “Varanis?!” she yells, louder than anyone her size should be able to.
 There is only a little note of panic to her.8Special on Sing for projection.
 She’s loud.

-There’s only the sound of rushing water from below the cliff and the noise of the rocks as people shift them underfoot.9Nobody in the group gets better than an ordinary pass.
+There’s only the sound of rushing water from below the cliff and the noise of the rocks as people shift them underfoot.9Nobody in the group gets better than an ordinary pass on Listen.

 Mellia rolls her eyes and mutters a bad word.